aaronlevy/coreos-kubernetes/Documentation/kubelet-wrapper.md

 ## Manual deployment

 If you wish to use the kubelet-wrapper on a CoreOS version prior to 962.0.0, you can manually place the script on the host.
+Please note that this requires rkt version 0.15.0+.

 For example: